barrucadu/dejafu/README.markdown

 > autocheck example
 [fail] Never Deadlocks (checked: 5)
         [deadlock] S0------------S1-P2--S1-

-          0: main
 [pass] No Exceptions (checked: 12)
 [fail] Consistent Result (checked: 11)
         0 S0------------S2-----------------S1-----------------S0----

-          0: main

         [deadlock] S0------------S1-P2--S1-

-          0: main
 False
 ```

 It identifies the deadlock, and also the possible results the
 computation can produce, and displays a simplified trace leading to
 each failing outcome.
-The traces contain thread numbers, and below is
+The traces contain thread numbers, which the
-displayed thread names (which can be set by the programmer when
+programmer can give a thread a name when forking.
+It also returns
-forking them).
-It also returns false as there are test failures.
+false as there are test failures.

 Note that if your test case does `IO`, the `IO` will be executed a lot
 of times.
 It needs to be deterministic enough to not invalidate the